-Regulation (EC) No 282/2008 requires, that the recycling process used to manufacture the food contact plastic must have a valid application for an EFSA (European Food Safety Authority) opinion or already have an EFSA opinion covering its intended food use.
-It is planned, that the processes which have gained a favorable opinion from the EFSA will be included by the European Commission in a register of approved processes and only these processes will be permitted for food use materials.
+Regulation (EU) 2022/1616 requires, that the recycling process used to manufacture the food contact plastic must have a valid application for an EFSA (European Food Safety Authority) opinion or already have an EFSA opinion covering its intended food use.

 EFSA guidance document

 For the details, EFSA prepared a guidance document in 2008, which specifies the administrative and technical data that applicants should submit in a dossier for the safety assessment of a plastic recycling process (EFSA Journal (2008) 717, 1-12).
 The dossier shall be composed of three sections: a summary document, an administrative part to identify the legal entities and the business involved and a technical dossier.
 Here the application should be described clearly, with a description of the type of plastic and, in general terms, of the main key steps of the process, especially those contributing to removal of potential contaminants.
 Moreover, information on the intended use of the recycled plastic such as percentage in the final article, single-use or repeated-use applications, food types and contact conditions should also be provided.

 Afterwards, the EFSA will, where appropriate, issue opinions, recommendations, specifications or restrictions on the input, on the recycling process or on the use of the recycled plastic.
 It should be noted that these guidelines do not cover environmental aspects such as persistence in the environment, ecological impact of food contact materials constituents and their fate after the food contact material has been submitted to waste disposal treatment.